Flibio/EconomyManager/README.md

 import org.spongepowered.api.event.state.ServerStartingEvent;
 import org.spongepowered.api.plugin.Plugin;

 //!!!!!IMPORTANT!!!!!
-Make sure you include EconomyManager as a load after dependency in your plugin annotation
+Make sure you include EconomyManager as a required after dependency in your plugin annotation
-@Plugin(id = "EconomyExample", name = "EconomyExample", version = "1.0.0", dependencies = "after:EconomyManager;")
+@Plugin(id = "EconomyExample", name = "EconomyExample", version = "1.0.0", dependencies = "required-after:EconomyManager;")
 public class MainClass{

+  //!!!IMPORTANT!!!
+Make sure you register your economy in the ServerStartingEvent, not the ServerStartedEvent
   @Subscribe
   public void onServerStarting(ServerStartingEvent event){
     //Create a new EconomyAPI instance